ClaudiaInSweden/visit-jarbo/README.md

 User story: As a visitor, I want to know where I can find more information about the location.

-End user goal: The visitor can get more information via external links or requests more information via the contact us form.
+End user goal: The visitor can get more information via external links or request more information via the contact us form.

 End business goal: The visitor travels to Järbo.
 <hr>